parsampsh/adminx/doc/01_menu_links_and_pages.md

 $admin->add_link('Title of the link', 'https://example.com/foo/bar');
 ```

-also you can set the target of the link. if you set `blank`, link will be opened in new tab. by default, link will be opened in current tab.
+Also you can set the target of the link.
+If you set it to `blank`, link will be opened in new tab.
+By default, link will be opened in the current tab.

 ```php
 $admin->add_link('Title of the link', 'https://example.com/foo/bar', 'blank');
 ```

-also you can set icon of the item in menu using classes.
+Also you can set icon of the item in menu using classes.

 ```php
 $admin->add_link('Title of the link', 'https://example.com/foo/bar', 'blank', 'fa fa-user'); // fontawesome